 Materials Transfer Agreement.
 A legal document that defines the terms and conditions under which research or other materials can be transferred and used among research laboratories.
 For academic researchers, these agreement are often made with different academic laboratories or with commercial entities and are negotiated through an institution’s technology transfer or grants and contracts office.

-In an effort to encourage young investigators and new ideas in biomedical research, the NIH places special emphasis on funding new investigators.
+In an effort to encourage young investigators and new ideas in biological research, the NIH places special emphasis on funding new investigators.
 These are investigators who have not previously been awarded a major independent research award (R01).
 Previous awardees of T-32 or K-Awards can still qualify as new investigators.
 See the NIH’s New Investigator Policies for a full definition of new investigator.

 A request to a funding agency for an extension of an award period in order to complete the work specified in the grant.
 These are time extensions only; no further funds can be requested.